joeyklee/quant-humanists-2018/WEEK_05.md

 ### Quant Self Intervention
 - **About**:
--  Design or prototype an intervention that would help you to change your behavior based on the data you've gathered.
+-  Design or prototype an intervention that would help you to change your behavior based on the data you've gathered or based on the service you designed in you Quant Self Service.
 Tech or community or social based interventions are fair game.
 -  You will:
     - make your intervention tangible; make it visual or physical in some way.
     - justify how your intervention works and why it is convinving for you and why it might (or might not) be a useful strategy for others.